FAQ:Recording - How To's

 - Turn on “Overdub: Play other tracks while recording a new one” in the “Recording” section of the preferences.

-- Choose “Add new > Audio Track” from the Tracks menu.
+- Choose “Add new > Mono Track” from the Tracks menu.

 - Zoom out if necessary, then click and drag to select the amount of time you want to record.